Pray without ceasing.

 now and at the hour of our death

-There are few words the devil must hate to hear as much as this prayer to his victor, the Archangel Michael.
-Not only does satan and the Archangel have a battle-filled past (with another on the way; see Rev. 12:7-10), St. Michael the Archangel is the defender of all God’s faithful, and his sword is swift and keen.
+There are few words the devil hates more to hear (aside from the Rosary) then this prayer to his victor, the Archangel Michael.
+Not only does satan and the Archangel have a battle-filled past (with another on the way — see Rev. 12:7-10), St. Michael the Archangel is the defender of all God’s faithful … and his sword is swift and keen.
 When confronted with evil, this prayer invokes St. Michael’s incredible protection and mighty intercession into our lives.

 defend us in battle.